Beer in Belgium: Fruit beers (non-Lambic)

 Some brewers that are not Lambic-brewers make fruit beers in a similar process as the Fruit Lambic beers.

 All brewers of this style make fruit lambic.
 Many brewers of top fermentation beers such as Belgian golden ales, ambers and Flemish old brown beers, that produce beers that usually go through a multiple stage fermentation process, are catching on to the trend to make fruit beers.
 The process starts after the first fermentation of the wort, when sometimes sugar is added to referment the beer on wooden casks.
 To make fruit beer the fruit, juice or syrup is added (instead of sugar) to the first brew and refermented, these may be termed fruit lambics or fruit beers, depending on the type of first brew.

 Beer that has fruit syrup or fruit lemonade added after (the final stage of) fermentation, in other words as a flavouring, are termed "Radlers" ("Shandy" in the UK) definitely not fruit beer.

 Strong ale

 Beers above 7%, such as tripels or strong dubbels, are referred to in some sources as Belgian strong ale, although this is not a name used by Belgian brewers.

 Table beer

-Table beer (tafelbier, bière de table) is a low-alcohol (typically not over 1.5%) brew sold in large bottles to be enjoyed with meals.
-It has gradually lost popularity due to the growing consumption of soft drinks and bottled water.
+Table beer (tafelbier, bière de table) is a low-alcohol (typically not over 1.5%) brew sold in large bottles to be consumed with meals.
+It has gradually lost popularity to soft drinks and bottled water.
 It comes in blonde or brown versions.
-Table beer used to be served in school refectories until the 1980s; in the early 21st century, several organizations made proposals to reinstate this custom as table beer is considered more healthy than soft drinks.
-Some bars serve a glass of draft lager with a small amount of table beer added, to take away the fizziness and act as a sweetener, in Limburg it is referred to as a "half om".
+Table beer used to be served in school refectories until the 1980s; in the early 21st century, several organizations made proposals to reinstate this custom based on the belief that table beer is more healthy than soft drinks.
+Some bars serve a glass of draft lager with a small amount of table beer added, to take away the fizziness and act as a sweetener.